beefburrito/Akinator-OS/README.md

 - java (https://www.java.com/en/download/)
 - apache-poi (https://poi.apache.org/)

-In my case I used eclipse, an IDE that specializes in writing programs in java language.
+In my case I used eclipse, an IDE that specializes in writing programs in java language it also makes using apache poi much easier.
 (https://www.eclipse.org/)

+Details of adding the apache-poi library into your java class (https://www.youtube.com/watch?v=w757wjTiruU)

+## Syntax of the program
+>    public static final String SAMPLE_XLSX_FILE_PATH = "C:/Users/Eugene/Documents/Programming/awa2_4os.xlsx";
+This command is used to use the excel file which in my case was awa2_4os which was found under that directory.
+>